Lisi Raskin

-Lisi Raskin (born 1974) is a New York-based artist known for creating large-scale, architectural environments that refer to the often clandestine fallout shelters and missile silos constructed during the Cold War.
+Lisi Raskin (born 1974) is an artist known for creating large-scale, architectural environments that refer to the often clandestine fallout shelters and missile silos constructed during the Cold War.
 Raskin performs rigorous field research in order to understand these architectures and the stories embedded within them.
 In an effort to articulate the nuance of alternate narratives, Raskin often stages performances and displays discrete art objects ranging from drawings and paintings to sculpture within their installations.
 Often Raskin employs the assistance of their male, German, alter-ego, Herr Doktor Wolfgang Hauptman to exorcise repressed cultural narratives that lurk in their choice of subject matter.

 Early life and education

-Raskin was born on April 16, 1974, in Miami, Florida, the eldest of four children.
+Raskin was born in Miami, Florida, the eldest of four children.
 They grew up in a newly forming, suburban housing development, a location they have referred to as the site of their earliest adventures, play, and invention in the landscape.
 In 1996 Raskin received a BA from Brandeis University.
 In 2003, they received an MFA from Columbia University in New York City.
 While at Columbia, Raskin studied with Jon Kessler, Kara Walker, Coco Fusco, Dana Hoey and anthropologist Michael Taussig.